Twist in My Sobriety

 "Twist in My Sobriety" is a song written and performed by British singer-songwriter Tanita Tikaram.
 Released as a single in October 1988 from her debut album, Ancient Heart (1988), it was Tikaram's biggest international success, achieving top-10 placings in several European countries.
-The song reached number two in both Austria and West Germany.
+The song reached number two in both Austria and West Germany and peaked at number 22 on the UK Singles Chart.
 Its music video was directed by Gerard de Thame and filmed in Bolivia.

 Composition

 Malcolm Messiter plays the oboe on the song, which is featured prominently on the song's chorus, as well as being used on instrumental solos throughout the song.
 The lyrics are written in three stanzas answered by the same refrain, with the refrain repeated twice at the end of the song.
 The refrain states: "Look my eyes are just holograms / Look your love has drawn red from my hands / From my hands you know you'll never be / More than twist in my sobriety".
 The first line of the song, "All God's children need travelling shoes", is the title of a book by writer and poet Maya Angelou.

 Speaking about the somewhat obscure and enigmatic lyrics, Tikaram has offered different views on their meaning, but said it's mostly about the particular relationship with the world one feels when entering adulthood.
-"The song is really about not understanding - when you're 18, you've got a very particular emotional relationship with the world, you feel very isolated, and everybody else is so distant and cold.
+"The song is really about not understanding – when you're 18, you've got a very particular emotional relationship with the world, you feel very isolated, and everybody else is so distant and cold.
 And I think I was singing about not feeling anything or not being moved by things around.
 I think this is a strong feeling when you're just after adolescence."